-If you still want to enjoy some of the perks of basic cable channels without the high-end price, you have a few options:
+If you still want to enjoy some of the perks of basic cable channels without internet and the high-end price, you have a few options:

 Antennas: Television signals are transmitted over the air via ATSC or Advanced Television Systems Committee.
 These signals can be picked up by antennas and transmitted into your ATSC tuner.

 Most current TVs have ATSC tuners built in but there are some older TVs and new TVs that may not have them.
 If you want to go with an antenna, make sure your TV has an ATSC tuner.

 Depending on where you’re located, you may be able to pick up signals from channels including ABC, NBC, CBS, FOX, CW, PBS, ION and watch TV without cable, internet or satellite.

 Before you head out to purchase an antenna, run your address through TV Fool.